-The 2021 Point-in-Time (PIT) Count will count people experiencing homelessness on Wednesday January 27, 2021.
-The 2021 PIT Count Methodology document details how Orange County will complete the count.
+The 2023 Point-in-Time (PIT) Count will count people experiencing homelessness on Wednesday January 25, 2023.
+The 2023 PIT Count Methodology to be approved by the OCPEH Leadership Team at the January 2023 meeting, details how Orange County will complete the count.

 PIT Service Count

-Due to COVID-19 OCPEH will not recruit volunteers for the 2021 Point-in-Time count.
-We plan to resume volunteer counting for the 2022 Point-in-Time count.
+Due to COVID-19, OCPEH will not recruit volunteers for the 2023 Point-in-Time count.
+We plan to resume volunteer counting for the 2024 Point-in-Time count.

 This video, produced by the Triangle Community Foundation, documents the PIT volunteer experience